Did it say Hello?

 But what about 3D??

 Ok, I'm impressed...
-So my 4.32 GB 16bit Disney billboard that had me sweat like Niagara falls now performs on the new iMac Pro like it's a non-issue... so what about the 3D design file that gets my viewport to chug??
+So my 4.32 GB 16bit Movie billboard file that had my Mac Pro to a grinding halt due to its crushing file size now performs on the new iMac Pro like it's a non-issue... so what about the 3D design file that gets my viewport to chug??
 As a VFX Art Director on movies or video game commercials, 3D is the primary medium.
 We all had to work for a movie director at some point or another who wants to simulate the entire ocean in 3D at real scale or make a 3D cityscape the size of Tokyo crumble in a massive earthquake disaster scenario.
-Good VFX is often about using a lot of 3D geometry, and this is where the Mac Pro has been a bit behind on.
-It seems over the last few years, Apple's focus has been on Photography, Graphic Design and Movie Making.
-The previous AMD FirePro cards were maybe great for Color Grading in Da Vinci Resolve or Final Cut per say, but the issue is, nowadays, movies are almost made of 80% computer graphics ... also known as ...
+Good VFX is often about using a lot of 3D geometry, and this is where the Mac Pro has been a bit behind.
+It seems over the last few years, Apple's focus has been on Photography, Graphic Design and Filmmaking.
+The previous AMD FirePro cards were maybe great for Color Grading in Da Vinci Resolve or Final Cut per say, but the issue is, nowadays movies are almost made of 80% computer graphics ... also known as ...
 3D.

-Bellow: A 3D Matte Painting shot I collaborated on for Star Craft II heart of the swarm.
+Below: A 3D Matte Painting shot I collaborated on for Star Craft II Heart of the swarm.

 The new iMac Pro, once again, crushes it regarding viewport performance in 3D programs such as Maya, MOI, and Keyshot.
 I have not tried ZBrush yet, but so far, the difference with my fully loaded Mac Pro is ... drastic.
 The open GL and viewport graphic acceleration have been a bit of an issue for me in the past in Maya (Viewport 2.0) even when using the Alembic file format.
 But the new iMac Pro tumbles the viewport of my 3D scenes as if I have nothing open!?!

 Ok, now this is getting interesting... what happens when we take this geometry and start talking about rendering and lighting calculation?
 I currently do most of my movie design work using Keyshot.
-Keyshot is a real-time raytracer that is mainly using the CPU as opposed to the GPU like most recent path-tracers such as Octane, Red Shift and Arnold.
+Keyshot is a real-time raytracer that is mainly using the CPU as opposed to the GPU like most recent path-tracers such as Octane or Red Shift.
 Once again, the iMac Pro is TWICE as fast as my fully loaded Mac Pro, and this opened up a whole new way of working for me.
 I can now see final renders almost immediately, which lets me focus on the creative side of things once again.

 Time for Realtime

 I don't play many video games, but when I do, I play Counter-Strike Global Offense.
-CS: GO is a first-person shooter classic created by Valve on which I've had the chance to rack up a healthy 467 hours of play time :O. This online multiplayer first-person shooter setting is all about speed, where most hardcore gamers will turn most quality settings off to make sure they benefit from maximum performances.
-On the new iMac Pro, I was able to max out every single quality settings to full, and the game was completely unaffected.
+CS: GO is a first-person shooter classic created by Valve on which I've had the chance to rack up a healthy 467 hours of play time :O. This online multiplayer first-person shooter is all about speed, where most hardcore gamers will turn all quality settings off to make sure they benefit from maximum performance.
+On the new iMac Pro, I was able to max out every single quality settings to full, and the gameplay remained completely unaffected.
 It was really cool to see the game as it is meant to be seen and still be able to play at the maximum frame rate.

-It turns out, Apple has made significant strides in the VR realm and made the iMac Pro ready to go for VR development.
+It turns out, Apple has made significant strides in the VR/AR realm and made the iMac Pro ready to go for VR development.
 Though the Oculus Rift is not compatible with the MAC, the VIVE is!
 I did not have the chance to try to VIVE before, but after some experience on the RIFT, I have to say I like the VIVE better.
-The perfectly streamed line workflow for me is enormous, but the headset itself is more comfortable especially when it comes to eyestrain.
-I find the Oculus makes me a bit dizzy after a while.
+The perfectly streamed line workflow for me is everything, but the headset itself is more comfortable especially when it comes to eyestrain.
+I find the Oculus makes me a bit dizzy after a while...

-The new iMac PRO is simply put, better in every way.
+The new iMac Pro is simply put, better in every way.
 Perhaps even, twice as impressive in every way.
 Once you've laid eyes on the 5K monitor, it’s hard to look at anything else.
 Apple did it again.
-They created something I didn't know I needed until I tried it...
+They created something I didn't know I needed until I tried it... and now, must have it.